Overview

 - Docs: Google Docs

-Calendar feed and two-way sync
+Calendar feed and 2-way sync

 Two calendar surfaces, different jobs: